Irish lawyer who racially abused flight crew found dead after jail release

 Ms Burns was called to the bar in 1992 and represented refugees from around the world.
 She was diagnosed with skin cancer in 2001 and underwent several operations.

-An anonymous friend told the Daily Telegraph that Ms Burns’s “world fell apart” after her conviction and she had been targeted by internet trolls after the clip of her shouting went viral.
+An friend told the Daily Telegraph newspaper in the UK that Ms Burns’s “world fell apart” after her conviction and she had been targeted by internet trolls after the clip of her shouting went viral.

 During her trial at Isleworth crown court in April, Ms Burns’s lawyers said she had no recollection of the incident and had received death threats online.
 She admitted being drunk on an aircraft and assault.